aroxu/arch-nano/README.md

 * [Setup](#setup)

 ## General info
-So i got the idea why let's not create a pre-created iso for the Nvidia Jetson Nano and post it on Github.'
+So i got the idea why let's not create a pre-created iso for the Nvidia Jetson Nano and post it on Github.

+Arch-Nano will be available for:
+* Jetson Nano (2GB)
+* Jetson Nano (4GB)

 ## Need for
 Project is created with: